nnuvi/AGSA-Net/README.md

 ```
 ## Acknowledgement

-Part of this code is based on the implementation of [DSNet](https://github.com/hanzhu97702/DSNet); many thanks to the authors for their valuable work.
+Part of this code is based on the implementation of [DSNet](https://github.com/hanzhu97702/DSNet).
+Many thanks to the authors for their valuable work.